Authentication Profile Parameters

 SSL Certificate

-Where applicable to the authentication method, add an SSL certificate and password to the profile.
+Where applicable, add an SSL certificate and password to the profile.

 2. Drop the SSL certificate in the space provided.